Udiliv 150mg Strip Of 15 Tablets

 Contraindications of Udiliv 150 MG

-- If you are suffering from a liver or intestinal condition which affects the circulation of bile substances like blockage of the bile duct.
+• If you are suffering from a liver or intestinal condition that affects the circulation of bile substances, such as ,bile duct blockage

 Side effects of Udiliv 150 MG